Development proposal overview

-Holding Provisions will be established in all zones until such time as the appropriate studies and reports are submitted to support the hospital land-use, including the submission and approval of a detailed master plan.
+A holding provision (h) will be established until such time as the appropriate studies and reports are submitted to support the hospital land-use, including the submission and approval of:

 Learn more about the zoning by-law amendment process.
 For detailed information about the amendment, please read the application summary and Planning Rationale and Design Brief.